Oʻahu ʻōʻō

-The O‘ahu ‘ō‘ō (Moho apicalis) was a member of the extinct genus of the ‘ō‘ōs (Moho) within the extinct family Mohoidae.
+The O'ahu 'ō'ō (Moho apicalis) is an extinct species of Hawaiian honeyeater in the genus Moho.
 It was previously regarded as member of the Australo-Pacific honeyeaters (Meliphagidae).

 Description

 The males reached a length of 30.5 centimeters.
 The wing length was 10.5 to 11.4 centimeters, the culmen was between 3.5 and 3.8 centimetres and the tarsus was between 3.4 and 3.8 centimeters.
 The females were smaller.
 The plumage was predominantly sooty black.
 The tail feathers were brown and had, with the exception of the two central tail feathers, white tips.
 Further characteristics were the white feather tufts under the axillaries and the two narrow central tail feathers which changed into fine hair-like or fibrous tips.
 The flanks and the undertail coverts were colored deeply yellow.
 The bill and the tarsus were black.
 Its biology was not well-studied.

 Distribution and habitat

-Its habitat was the mountain forests on O‘ahu.
+Its habitat was the mountain forests on O'ahu.